- Why is education not effective without gamification? Psychology, social impact, and the technology hidden behind

 Gamification techniques for corporate training

 Business owners can empower their corporate culture with a new portion of excitement and motivation.
-These are some useful ideas how:
+These are some useful ideas:

 - Mission-based activities to add value to everyday responsibilities.
-Let you teams play a game to complete some task.
-Everyone has his or her mission to reach necessary results that will impact the company’s success directly
+Let your teams play a game to complete some tasks.
+Everyone has his or her mission to reach necessary results that will impact the company’s success directly.

 Visualization is such a powerful thing we can’t imagine.
-Because people associate certain symbols with certain concepts and transfer it to their own life experience, it’s important not to misjudge ideas for design, to insert close-to-life experience into each element, so that it resonates in people’s minds.
-Background, shape of elements, animations and sounds influence our perception and the way we treat the application.
-The simplest examples can be made with colours – red, green, black in different contexts evoke different emotions.
-To evoke more motivation and excitement, we’ll certainly remind users that there are levels that are closed, and put a “no access” label to mark it.
+Because people associate certain symbols with certain concepts and transfer them to their own life experience.
+It’s important not to misjudge ideas for design, to insert close-to-life experience into each element, so that it resonates in people’s minds.
+Background, the shape of elements, animations, and sounds influence our perception and the way we treat the application.
+The simplest examples can be made with colors – red, green, black in different contexts evoke different emotions.
+To evoke more motivation and excitement, we’ll certainly remind users that there are levels that are closed, and put a “no access” label to mark them.

 Gamification in Recruitment

 Cognitive ability assessment is important for recruitment.
 There are a variety of tests that are often gamified and offer some tricky tasks to solve.
 Challenges make a candidate draw a parallel of what’s going on in his mind with real life and find a solution.
 Gamification in defining abilities and talents encompasses more points on which people can be assessed.
 For instance, how much time is spent on finding the solution, how they interact with what’s appearing on the screen.
 Or if their reaction is quick enough and how they control emotions.

 What is simulation software?
 Simulation software models any real-world system or process.
 Simulation is a more complex process that requires special equipment and can be used for teaching narrow-field skills, such as pilot flying or car riding.
 However, simulation can go further and be more complicated, though giving more abilities to society.